 Being from the East Coast, I enjoy a good bagel with lox, capers, tomatoes and onions.
 I also love homemade eggs benedict with farm fresh eggs, salmon and fresh greens with a homemade lemony-dill hollandaise sauce.
 I decided to put together two of my favorite things and make this eggs benedict on a croissant instead, topped with quick pickled red onions, capers, fresh greens.
 Easter and Mothers Day is around the corner and I thought that this would make a perfect Easter or Mother's Day Brunch with family and friends for you to try out.

-1tbsplemon juice (more for a stronger lemon flavor)
+1tbsplemon juice, more for a stronger lemon flavor

 2tspdill, finely chopped

-pinch of salt, to taste
+¼tspkosher salt, more to taste if needed

 Quick Pickled Red Onions

-1/2red onion, thinly sliced
+½smallred onion, thinly sliced

-dill, for garnish
+1tbspdill, chopped, for garnish